-But as games got smaller in physical and became things that could be distributed with other products, along the lines of Chex Quest, it led to new ways of using games to promote stuff.
+But as games got smaller in physical size and became things that could be distributed with other products, along the lines of Chex Quest, it led to new ways of using games to promote stuff.

 A good example of this came about in 2001, when McDonald's teamed with Sony to distribute Playstation II games to Japanese McDonald's customers for free.
 The "Happy Disc," as it was called, included early versions of Parappa the Rapper 2 and the Japan-only game Piposaru 2001.
 In 2006, Wired described the game as one of the rarest ever released for the console, due to the fact it could only be won as a prize in a Monopoly Game-style contest.

 The games, while keeping the original characters and gameplay, are loaded with a ton of extra graphics of golden arches and hamburgers.

 If you can't beat 'em, shower them with your branding, apparently.